 This GDPC-TNC collaboration builds on existing approaches to disaster risk reduction through community assessments, problem-solving, and outreach to households and small businesses, with a focus on considering nature and natural defenses for risk reduction.
 Demonstrating the value of natural systems in protecting social and economic community assets relies heavily on the adoption and buy-in of key stakeholders and governments.
-This can begin through better integration and visualization of valuable ecosystems in the surrounding area.
+This begins through better integration and visualization of valuable ecosystems within cities.
 Improved management of these natural resources – including reefs, mangrove forests, fisheries and floodplains – will provide increased sources of sustainable food and income while protecting people and their livelihoods.

 In collaboration with FloodTags, Peta Bencana, Wetlands International, Deltares, Esri, and GDPC, TNC has led the development of the geospatial framework for Resilient Coastal Cities.

 - Incorporate crowd-source social media data on flood events